swacad/Hash_Dir/README.md

 2. hash_dir imports the hash_file function from hash_file and recursively hashes all of the files in a directory to include hidden files and files in its subdirectories.
 The results and printed to a csv file which will include a timestamp and the hostname the program was run on as part of the file name.
 The csv file will be saved to the same directory where hash_dir.py is run from.
 3. hash_diff will take two csv files generated from the hash_dir program and output a diff report as a text file.
 The diff file will report which files are new, modified, deleted, and unchanged.

-This repositor contains a standalone executable version of both hash_dir and hash_file for Microsoft Windows.
+This repository contains a standalone executable version of both hash_dir and hash_file for Microsoft Windows.
 You can use the executable to run the program without installing Python on the host machine.

 # Usage
 To run directly from command line use the following format: